 Federal Regulation Hierarchy Pyramid

-This pyramid represents the order of precedence of the federal regulations for awards.
-The order starts from the top of the pyramid – the Federal Award itself – and flows down to the Code of Federal Regulations which is at the base of the pyramid.
-Also, because the UW is a state agency, the University and State Financial Policies (known as GIMs and APS) and Washington State public laws (RCWs) also apply.
+This pyramid represents the order of precedence of federal regulations for Awards.
+The order starts from the top of the pyramid – the federal Award itself – and flows down to the Code of Federal Regulations at the base of the pyramid.
+Because the UW is a state agency, University policies such as Grant Information Memoranda (GIMs) and Administrative Policy Statements (APS) and Washington State public laws (RCWs) also apply.

-To determine the applicable regulation, review the Award first to determine if there is anything written into the Award that provides guidance or direction on the topic.
-If the Award is silent, then move down level by level as needed until the information is located.
+To determine applicable regulations, review the Award first for guidance and direction.
+If the Award is silent, move down the pyramid level by level until the information is located.

 - The department has obtained an advance budget so expenditures can be incurred prior to the start date of the Award.
 The Award makes no reference to pre-Award expenditures.
-Uniform Guidance (at the base of the pyramid) states that sponsor approval is required for all purchases no more than 90 days prior to the start date of the Award; but sponsor specific terms and conditions state that sponsor approval is NOT required.
-Because the Award makes no reference to this issue, the agency regulation would apply, as agency regulations take precedence over the Uniform Guidance.
+The Uniform Guidance (at the base of the pyramid) states that Sponsor approval is required for all purchases no more than 90 days prior to the start date of the Award.
+The Sponsor-specific terms and conditions state that Sponsor approval is NOT required.
+Because the Award makes no reference to this issue, the agency regulations would apply, as agency regulations take precedence over the Uniform Guidance.

-- A PI is working on a federal project that requires extensive travel between states to conduct surveys.
-The PI will be renting a GPS along with car rentals during their research trips.
-The PI wants to know if this expense would be allowed under the Award.
-The Uniform Guidance states that if the recipient does not have its own travel reimbursement policies then the federal policies apply.
-If the recipient has an acceptable policy, then the recipient’s travel policy would apply.
+- A PI is working on a project that requires extensive travel between states to conduct surveys.
+The PI plans to include GPS with their car rentals for research trips.
+The PI wants to know if this expense is allowed on their federal Award.
+The Uniform Guidance states that if the Award recipient does not have its own travel reimbursement policies, the federal policies apply.
+If the recipient has an acceptable policy, the recipient’s policy would apply.